 Business experience and mentoring support

 You might feel a bit nervous about setting up a business if you have no previous experience of working.
-If so you can get mentoring help from, for example, the Prince's Trust.
+If so you can get mentoring help from organisations like The Prince's Trust.
 Their business mentors will work with you to help get your enterprise going, giving you both business and personal support.
 This will help you develop skills and self-confidence.
 See advice and support for young entrepreneurs.

 For further research and support when starting a business, see the following guidance: